-The Government Council for Sustainable Development is a permanent advisory, initiatory, and coordinating body of the government concerned with the area of sustainable development, strategic management, and the long-term priorities of the state.
+The Government Council for Sustainable Development is a permanent advisory, initiating, and coordinating body of the government concerned with the area of sustainable development, strategic management, and the long-term priorities of the state.
 The Council receives technical and administrative backing from the Ministry of the Environment.

-The subject of culture is a part of the ‘CR 2030’ strategy and part of the Implementation of Agenda 2030, specifically under the goal Support for a peaceful and inclusive society for sustainable development, the ensuring of access to justice, and the creation of effective, responsible, and inclusive institutions at every level, and under the goal Greater public investment to support key functions of culture and equal access to culture and creativity.
+The subject of culture is a part of the ‘CR 2030’ strategy and part of the Implementation of the Agenda 2030, specifically under the goal Support for a peaceful and inclusive society for sustainable development, the ensuring of access to justice, and the creation of effective, responsible, and inclusive institutions at every level, and under the goal Greater public investment to support key functions of culture and equal access to culture and creativity.

 By 2015 Czech museums had already become involved in International Museum Day under the shared motto ‘Museums for a sustainable society’.
 The theme of sustainable culture and arts has begun to receive attention from various cultural institutions and individual artists in their activities and artistic work.

-A change in thinking about the transformation, not just of artistic organisations, is the objective of the platform Art for the Climate.
+A change in thinking about the transformation not just of artistic organisations is the objective of the platform Art for the Climate.
 At the start of 2019 it initiated the Statement of Prague Cultural Institutions on the Declaration of a State of Climate Emergency within the City of Prague, which had 80 signatories.
 It thereby also prompted artistic interventions.

 In 2019 a meeting of representatives of cultural organisations took place at which participants agreed that some cultural organisations have already been addressing this issue for some time and have introduced concrete measures designed to make their operations more environmentally friendly.
-Participants also noted the limited knowledge and the limited awareness about the responsibility cultural institutions have for the impact of their activities on the public.
+Participants also noted the limited knowledge and the limited awareness about the responsibility that cultural institutions have for the impact of their activities on the public.

 An example of best practices is provided by the Prague Quadrennial (the biggest international exhibition of performance design).
 When it was last held in 2019, it focused on responsibility for the living environment.
 As well as the re-use of props it also worked to connect foreign exhibitors with local suppliers, to prepare promotional items in collaboration with Czech labels, and to limit the use of plastic and to recycle waste.
 It then presented its experiences at a conference titled ‘The Highs and Lows of Environmental Sustainability: The Possibilities and Limits of Responsibility for the Living Environment When Organising International Festivals’, in which 81 representatives from 46 organisations interested in the subject of environmental responsibility participated.
 Part of the conference was an innovative ideas exchange, where ideas for sustainable solutions were shared.

 In 2019 a strike and events were organised as part of Climate Week, in which a large number of cultural organisations and institutions throughout the CR took part.
 After the Covid-19 break, Climate Week continues in 2022 with events involving cultural organisations.

 In January 2020 a round table was held in Brno that involved an open discussion with the general public on the subject of the situation of cultural institutions in a time of climate change.
-The discussion dealt, among other things, with the exhibition accompanying the Jindřich Chalupecký Prize 2019, which in response to the current climate situation was significantly defined by the decision to use alternative energy sources to power the entire exhibition and at the same time to use the occasion to calculate and acknowledge what the energy demands and carbon footprint of the event were.
+The discussion dealt, among other things, with the exhibition accompanying the Jindřich Chalupecký Prize 2019, which in response to the current climate situation was significantly defined by the decision to use alternative energy sources to power the entire exhibition and at the same time to use the occasion to calculate and acknowledge what the energy demands and carbon footprint of the event are.